-I didn't know it at the time, but this kind of thing has a name-domain-specific language.
-What I created was essentially a human-readable computer language designed for tracking caregiver hours.
-My frontend tool is the compiler, which produces the final output-HTML tables I can print.
-I store all of my records in my note-taking app of choice as source code.
+I didn't know it at the time, but this kind of thing has a name-it's called a domain-specific language.
+In this case, a human-readable computer language designed specifically for tracking caregiver hours-but tuned exactly for my use case.

+I store all of my records in my note-taking app of choice as what you could think of as source code.
+The frontend tool is the compiler, which produces the final output-HTML tables I can print.

 This year marks one decade since I first made this app.
-I'm sure I would do it much differently now, but even with its idiosyncrasies, it gets the job done.
+I'm sure I would do it much differently now, but even with its idiosyncrasies (and a lot of jQuery), it gets the job done and it's held up longer than many other things I've made.